Transformice: Development

 The game was developed by Melibellule (real name Mélanie Christin) and Tigrounette (real name Jean-Baptiste Le Marchand).
 The two met at work and became friends.
 The idea for Transformice came about when the two decided to team up and create a game together.
 Tigrounette had experience making games in the past and wanted Melibellule's artistry experience to help in creating the visuals.
 Melibellule pitched the idea of a little mouse who had to grab a piece of cheese and bring it back to the mouse hole as quickly as possible.

 Before Transformice, Tigrounette had worked on another online flash game in April 2008 titled Aaaah!.
 The object of the game was to control a stick figure-like character through a silhouetted map to reach a pharmacy.
 The game had similar mechanics to Transformice, in that multiple players were competing for the same goal while one player with the most points was designated as a guide and could draw pathways to help the other players reach the goal.
 The game also has a map editor.

 After quitting their jobs, Melibellule and Tigrounette founded the independent gaming company Atelier 801 as co-CEOs, and later published games Run for Cheese!, Bouboum, Nekodancer, Fortoresse, Dead Maze and Tomb Rumble.
 A sequel called Transformice Adventures is in development.

 Reception

 The game is recognized by Kotaku, Rock, Paper, Shotgun, and PC Gamer.
 In 2010, GameOgre recognized the game as the best browser game of the year.
 The game has also received a People's Choice Award in Mochi Media's Flash Gaming Summit 2011.
 The game has been nominated for the 2012 indie game of the year and is under the top 100 indie games of 2012.
 In 2018, Pedestrian.TV recommended the game.
 In 2020, Game Rant ranked the game fourth in a list of best online multiplayer games that nobody is playing.

+The game saw notable popularity in Turkey and Brazil.